-Senior women's ice hockey player Jackie Duncan (Kitchener, Ontario) will be presenting her senior art thesis in the Smith Center on the campus of Providence College until Friday, May 7.
+PROVIDENCE, R.I. - Senior women's ice hockey player Jackie Duncan (Kitchener, Ontario) will be presenting her senior art thesis in the Smith Center on the campus of Providence College until Friday, May 7.
 The thesis reception will take place on Friday, May 7 at the Reilly Gallery from 7 to 9 pm.

 Duncan said, "Photography is the primary form of expression that I use to create, filter and interpret the visual world I encounter.
 I believe with no predetermined plan that art flows intuitively from our natural ability to see, absorb and transform.
 I also believe that not all art can be fully explained, and this is often the desired destination for my photographic work.
 I aspire to produce pieces aimed at a visual response for the viewer that creates fresh feelings or sensibilities; ultimately these may test their preconceived beliefs or established points of view. "